17 Fun Things to See & Do For First-Time Visitors to New York City

-Must-see places to visit in New York City, NY
+Our favorite places to visit in New York City, NY

 Central Park

-In the center of Manhattan is one of New York City’s iconic landmarks: Central Park.
+In the center of Manhattan lies one of New York City’s iconic landmarks: Central Park.
 Sounds of sirens and traffic fade away into 843 peaceful acres of chirping birds, shady paths, and outdoor fun.

 Autumn in Central Park

 Central Park feels like an oasis amidst the hustle and bustle of Manhattan.
-Depending on which season you visit, the activities vary.
+The activities we’ve discovered while visiting Central Park vary depending on the season.
+(Do you prefer a winter wonderland or a grassy green atmosphere?)

 Ellis Island